 Sixteen of the alter ego defendants in the New York case moved to dismiss the lawsuit in 2015, arguing that the plaintiff’s claims were precluded by the two Texas cases.
 The court denied the motion, finding that the claims were not precluded for two reasons.
 Neither Texas case involved a final ruling, and the New York case generally involved different business entities from the Texas cases.

-Since 1976, business litigation attorney James G. Schwartz has advocated for businesses and business owners in the Bay Area, fighting for their rights and interests across a broad range of transactional and litigation matters.
-To schedule a free and confidential consultation with an experienced and knowledgeable business advocate, contact us online or at (925) 463-1073 today.
+Since 1976, Cirrus Law PC has advocated for businesses and business owners in the Bay Area, fighting for their rights and interests across a broad range of transactional and litigation matters.
+To schedule an initial confidential consultation with an experienced and knowledgeable business advocate, contact us online or at (925) 463-1073 today.

 More Blog Posts:

 State Court of Chancery Addresses Choice of Forum in Corporate Litigation Across International Borders, Pleasanton Business & Commercial Lawyer Blog, February 29, 2016